 under the burden

-This collection also includes the deeply mournful “Transcription of Organ Music.”
+Howl, Kaddish and Other Poems also includes the deeply mournful “Transcription of Organ Music,” one of my favorite poems.
 It constructs a virtual prison of pain, the only antidote a momentary existence among flowers.

 My books piled up before me for my use